 43 Argilla Road, the Giddings – Burnham house (b 1667) - The earliest section of the Giddings-Burnham House at 43 Argilla Road in Ipswich was built in the mid-17th Century by carpenter George Giddings who immigrated from Norfolk, England.
 The earliest documentation for this property was the deed of sale between George Giddings and his brother-in-law Thomas Burnham in 1667.

-13 High Street, the Joseph Willcomb house (1669) - The earliest section of this house was built by John Edwards, a tailor, who acquired the property in 1668.
-He was one of several Tithingmen appointed by the Selectmen “to inspect disorderly persons.
+13 High Street, the Joseph Willcomb house (1669-1693) - John Edwards, a tailor, acquired the property in 1668.
+The earliest section was built by Edwards or his son when he inherited the property in 1693.
+Edwards was one of several Tithingmen appointed by the Selectmen “to inspect disorderly persons.
 Joseph Willcomb bought the house prior to 1762.

-153 Argilla Road, the Isaac Goodale House (1670) - This First Period house was built in West Peabody before 1695.
+153 Argilla Road, the Isaac Goodale house (1669) - This First Period house was built in West Peabody before 1695.
 In 1928 it was reconstructed at 153 Argilla Road by Robert and Susan Goodale.

-88-90 High Street, the Shatswell-Tuttle house (by 1671) - The oldest section of the Tuttle – Lord – Shatswell house was built before 1690 for Deacon John Shatswell, who joined the Ipswich settlement in 1633 with his wife and four children.
+88-90 High Street, the Shatswell-Tuttle house (right side by 1690 / left,1806) - The oldest section of the Tuttle – Lord – Shatswell house was built before 1690 for Deacon John Shatswell, who joined the Ipswich settlement in 1633 with his wife and four children.
 It remained in the family and was the home of Col. Nathaniel Shatswell, famous for his command of Union troops during the Battle of Harris Farm during the Civil War.

 1 South Green, the Captain John Whipple House (1677) - The oldest part of the house dates to 1677 when Captain John Whipple constructed a townhouse near the center of Ipswich.
 The Historical Commission moved it over the Choate bridge to its current location and restored to its original appearance.